chasewalker26/COP4331_Project/artifacts/architecture.md

 # Internationalization/Localization

-In the SimpleList Scanner system we will be using JS, Firebase, ASCII, Unix but converting to EST time, Python, and HTML.
-We will not have to convert to different languages since our system is only available in the US and will only recognize US-based products, as of right now.
-We may consider implementing website translations for prompts which would be relatively easy given Firebase’s wide-variety of add-ons to the website but it should not be necessary as we are pulling from a barcode database with specific brands and names that are straightforward and recognizable in the US.
+Internationalization will not be needed for our system.
+The system will only be available in the United States, and all resources used will be effective for this locale.
+Any times shown on the site will be shown in standard EST time for the purposes of the project.
+Since the UPC database contains items that are recognizable to those in the US no processing will need to be done to those items.

 # Input/Output